§ 42-64-8. Directors, officers, and employees.

 (c) The chairperson shall designate a vice chairperson from among the members of the board who shall serve at the pleasure of the chairperson.
 A majority of directors holding office shall constitute a quorum, and, except as otherwise provided in § 42-64-13, any action to be taken by the corporation under the provisions of this chapter may be authorized by resolution approved by a majority of the directors present and entitled to vote at any regular or special meeting at which a quorum is present.
 A vacancy in the membership of the board of directors shall not impair the right of a quorum to exercise all of the rights and perform all of the duties of the corporation.

 (e) The board of directors shall appoint a secretary and such additional officers and staff members as they shall deem appropriate and shall determine the amount of reasonable compensation, if any, each shall receive.
-The board of directors may vest in the executive director, or the director's subordinates, the authority to appoint additional staff members and to determine the amount of compensation each individual shall receive.
+The board of directors may vest in the executive director, or the director's subordinates, and, upon the appointment of a secretary of commerce, the chief operating officer or the chief operating officer's subordinates, the authority to appoint additional staff members and to determine the amount of compensation each individual shall receive.